Prime Minister from 26 January 1966 to 19 December 1967

-He took over as Prime Minister when Menzies retired in 1966 and later that year won a sweeping victory at the polls on the issue of support for the Australian and United States involvement in the Vietnam War.
+Holt took office as Prime Minister when Menzies retired in 1966, and later that year won a sweeping victory at the polls on the issue of support for the Australian and United States involvement in the Vietnam War.

 Late in 1967 he disappeared while swimming in the ocean, making him the third Australian Prime Minister to have died while still in office.

 Harold Edward Holt was born in Sydney on 5 August 1908.
 Both his parents were schoolteachers, although his father later worked for the theatrical firm JC Williamson.
 His parents divorced when he was ten.

 He attended Wesley College, Melbourne, where he won awards for sporting ability, character and leadership.
 He went on to study law at the University of Melbourne, where he played football, cricket and tennis for Queens College.

 Holt graduated as a lawyer in 1930, and was admitted to the Bar in 1931.
 He worked as a solicitor, became secretary to the Cinematograph Exhibitors' Association, and was an active member of the Young Nationalists.

 In 1934 Harold Holt stood against former Prime Minister James Scullin for the seat of Yarra in federal parliament, but lost.
 He also unsuccessfully contested an election for the Victorian parliament.

 Holt was elected to federal parliament in 1935 when he stood as the United Australia Party (UAP) candidate for the seat of Fawkner, Victoria.
 Holt won the next four general elections, holding Fawkner from 1937–1946.
 He then switched to the seat of Higgins, which he held through eight general elections – from 1949–1966.